Mike's Blog Round Up

-Category: World Politics Hits: 0Hackwhackers: Donald Trump is going to have some ‘splainin’ to do with Georgia election investigators.
+Category: World Politics Hits: 2Hackwhackers: Donald Trump is going to have some ‘splainin’ to do with Georgia election investigators.
 Little Green Footballs: Donald Trump’s impeachment defense team has some ‘splainin’ to do to the professor whose article they misappropriated.
 Eclectablog: The GOP Coup Klux Klan isn’t afraid of Donald Trump; they’re afraid of his voters…Tim Walberg edition.
 Blue NC: Former Wolfpack player Bo Hines is running to out-crazy Rep. Virginia Foxx (R-NC).
 Speaking of which, your quote of the day: "First they came for the for-profits, and I didn't speak up.”
 (Rep. Virginia Foxx, comparing regulation of for-profit colleges to the Holocaust, February 6, 2013) Guest blogging Mike's Blog Round Up this week is Jon Perr from Perrspectives.
 Send your tips, recommendations, comments and angst to mbru AT crooksandliars DOT com.

 Read more https://crooksandliars.com/2021/02/mikes-blog-round-6